Aussiemon/MinifyEverything/README.md

 - Pre-existing minifiable objects are free to tick or not tick with their author's intent.
 This allows Vanilla behavior like batteries discharging while minified.
 - Minified objects added by this fork are now a custom subclass of `MinifiedThing`.
 This lets them selectively disable ticking depending on Minify Everything's "allow ticking buildings" setting.
 When loading a save, newly-added minified objects are automatically converted to the custom subclass.
 Pre-allowed minified objects are unaffected by this fork.
+- Using this custom subclass aligns with Vanilla's method of disabling ticking, and it allows us to avoid the Harmony patch that runs on every thing for every tick.

 ### Compatibility: